Ak1ralin/CyberSecurity/Materials/04.Authorization/Authorization.md

     -   No clear definition on how to define a role lead to **Role Explosion**
         - "Nurse" role.
         - "Nurse who works night shift" role
-        - "Nurse who works night shift and handles X-rays."
+        - "Nurse who works night shift and handles X-rays." role
         - Suddenly, you have 1,000 roles, and it's a mess.

 - Attribute-Based Access Control (ABAC)